joshrp/moonlight-docs/Setup-Guide.md

 **Controls for Android devices**

-For non-SHIELD devices, using an external mouse with proper mouse capture on Android requires a rooted device.
+For non-SHIELD devices and devices running Android 7.1 (Nougat) or earlier, using an external mouse with proper mouse capture on Android requires a rooted device.
 If you want to use an external mouse on your rooted device, you should download "Moonlight for Rooted Devices" on the Play Store or app-root-release.apk from releases.
-NVIDIA SHIELD devices has mouse capturing built-in that Moonlight uses without needing root.
+NVIDIA SHIELD devices and Android 8.0 (Oreo) have mouse capturing built-in that Moonlight uses without needing root.
+Moonlight for Rooted Devices is not available for Android 8.0, since the non-root version contains all features that required root using the new Android Oreo APIs.

-To toggle capturing the mouse cursor, press Ctrl+Alt+Z.
+To toggle capturing the mouse cursor on Moonlight for Rooted Devices, press Ctrl+Alt+Z.

 **Mouse emulation**